rivera944/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-1.md

         <img src="icon-7-todo.svg" width="20" alt="Seventh step" /> <a href="kotlin-tour-intermediate-libraries-and-apis.md">Libraries and APIs</a></p>
 </tldr>

-In the beginners' tour, you learned how to use classes and data classes to store data and maintain a collection of characteristics that can be shared in your code.
+In the beginner tour, you learned how to use classes and data classes to store data and maintain a collection of characteristics that can be shared in your code.
 Eventually, you will want to create a hierarchy to efficiently share code within your projects.
 This chapter explains the options Kotlin provides for this and how they can make your code safer and easier to maintain.